nopnop2002/Raspberry-ili9325/README.md

 ----

-# How to get your TFT controller CHIP_ID
+# How to find the TFT driver name
 ![](https://img.shields.io/badge/_IMPORTANT-important)
 The information provided by sellers on Ebay or AliExpress is largely incorrect.
 You waste time if you don't choose the right driver.